SUNSET OF FURMANKIND

 Jon growled low in his throat and Kristen looked over at him wearily, not understanding his quick sullen mood.
 She followed his gaze out to the end of the alcove, but there was nothing there.
 She reached out to touch his arm but at her contact, he flinched just as two things occurred to him.
 He recalled Commander Warren’s warning that Furs were not globally accepted among all the countries of the Earth and that they might not be well-received.
 The second thing he remembered was himself.
 Before he had been sentenced to furmankind for his crime, Brian Barrett would have reacted with just as much disdain and vehemence toward a Fur as those men had.

 With that realization, Jon relaxed his grip on the rail and looked over at Kristen with an apologetic smile.
-He didn't feel that he could explain what had just happened, so he reached down and patted her on the leg.
+He did not feel that he could explain what had just happened, so he reached down and patted her on the leg.

 “I’m okay,” he whispered.
 “Just a momentary lapse.”